Scientific Name: Cryptobranchus alleganiensis alleganiensis

 Restoration of Stream Habitats

-The Virginia DGIF has completed and continues to work on numerous stream restoration projects that have improved water quality and benefited Eastern Hellbenders and numerous other aquatic species.
+The Virginia DWR has completed and continues to work on numerous stream restoration projects that have improved water quality and benefited Eastern Hellbenders and numerous other aquatic species.
 These projects have included:

 - In 2016–2017, we worked with a partner and private landowner in Scott County, Virginia to restore 650 feet of Copper Creek stream channel and its surrounding habitats by addressing a severe erosion issue.